zhanqi-syt/porous-polycrystalline-silver/README.md

 XXXXXX (2023): XXXXXX.***<br>
 Feel free to utilize this code.
 If any questions, please email us (suyutai@nwpu.edu.cn or xulong@nwpu.edu.cn). <br>

-# Material property of concrete damage plasticity in Abaqus python script
+# Meso-scale modeling of porous polycrystalline Ag in Abaqus python script
 ## Keywords:
-ABAQUS; Python script; CDP model; concrete damage plasticity
+ABAQUS; python script; crystal plasticity; CPFEM
 ## Introduction
 This work investigates the effects of porosity and grain size on the microstructure evolution and compressive properties of sintered porous polycrystalline Ag for the power electronics and flexible devices.
-Mechanical responses and microstructural deformations of the specimens with the porosities ranging from 0% to 36.5% and different grain sizes were analyzed under micro-compression tests, experimentally and numerically.
-The small number of pores and the finer grain size improve the mechanical properties and fracture resistance.
-It is a critical benchmark for analyzing and modeling the sintered polycrystalline silver in practical applications.
+Meso-scale modeling for mechanical responses and microstructural deformations of the specimens with the varied porositiesand grain sizes were analyzed under micro-compression tests and numerically.
+It provides a critical benchmark for analyzing and modeling the sintered polycrystalline silver in practical applications.<br>
+The codes will be available when the manuscript is published.
+Please wait for a short time.<br>
+Many thanks for your continued interest.<br>